 While elliptical machines aren’t really considered strength training, they will help you activate all the muscles of your body which is always better than not training at all.

 I still recommend doing strength training along with cardio but elliptical machines are very effective for improving your cardiovascular health, muscle activation, and fat loss.
+If you want to tone flabby arms, for example, strength training is superior.

 Cardiovascular health is especially beneficial for mental health in seniors as well as the typical benefits of improving and maintaining your heart health, improving lung capacity, improving fat metabolism and simply making life easier and more enjoyable.
 Try it, you’ll love it!